morrownr/USB-WiFi/README.md

 - fastest USB chipset available
 - managed mode is reasonably good
-- AP mode was recently patched and is working well now
+- AP mode was recently patched and is working well now (finally)
+- Monitor mode, including injection and deauth, are now working well, no thanks to Realtek

 The Bad: